seeess1/seeess1.github.io/projects-tennis.md

 ### FGTA and NYC Tennis

 Data is playing a bigger role at the Fort Greene Tennis Association than ever before and I've spearheaded several related projects.
-To help people find places to play racket sports in NYC, I collected data with the location of every handball wall and public tennis court in NYC and used Python to clean it and geocode the addresses. [this map](http://www.fortgreenetennis.org/nyc-courts) :
+To help people find places to play racket sports in NYC, I collected data with the location of every [handball wall and public tennis court](http://www.fortgreenetennis.org/nyc-courts) in NYC and used Python to clean it and geocode the addresses:

 <a href = "assets/images/tennis-map.gif"><img src="assets/images/tennis-map.gif" alt="NYC Tennis Courts"></a>